Our research fund supports UK Neuroendocrine Cancer research

 Complex and groundbreaking pilot research projects made possible through your support.
 Getting research into NETs off the ground can be challenging, and our ‘prime pumping’ grants can lead to much larger international grants.
 Three of our research grants so far have done just this.
-This year we will team up with UKINETs to provide two grants and these will be awarded at the UKINETs conference in December 2018.

 Since 2013 there have been 5 research grants awarded through funds raised by the NET Patient Foundation and UKINETs.
 The objective of these grants is to offer support for NET research groups to obtain pilot data leading to larger comprehensive studies.
 To date, all recipients have achieved this objective.